Whisper-CD: Accurate Long-Form Speech Recognition using Multi-Negative Contrastive Decoding: Experimental Results

 \textbf{Datasets.} We evaluate on five English long-form benchmarks covering diverse speaking styles and acoustic conditions.
 CORAAL~\cite{quartey2020coraal_vld} uses 14 recordings (11.5\,h) from the VLD region.
 Earnings22~\cite{del2022earnings22} is a 13-file subset (14.3\,h) from the full 125-file corpus ($\sim$120\,h), selected at regular duration intervals (every \nth{3} file when sorted by duration) to ensure uniform coverage.
 VoxPopuli~\cite{wang2021voxpopuli,fox2024updated} is a 50-file subset (1.4\,h) from the long-form reconstitution of the test split, filtered for recordings between 60 and 300 seconds and sampled at every \nth{9} file.
 TED-LIUM~\cite{fox2024updated, hernandez2018ted} uses the full long-form reconstitution test set (11 files, 3.1\,h).
 REV-16~\cite{radford2023whisper} uses 16 recordings (16.1\,h).

-\textbf{Decoding.} We employ Whisper's long-form pipeline with 30-second segments and previous-context conditioning enabled, matching the default configuration.
-Unless specified, we use greedy decoding and disable the temperature fallback mechanism to isolate the effect of contrastive decoding.
+\textbf{Inference Setup.} We employ Whisper's long-form pipeline with 30-second segments and previous-context passing enabled, matching the default configuration.
+We use greedy decoding unless otherwise specified and disable the temperature fallback mechanism to isolate the effect of contrastive decoding.

 \textbf{Models.} We conduct experiments on two Whisper model sizes: Large-v3 and Large-v3-Turbo.
-As discussed in Section~\ref{ssec:inference}, the negative paths reuse the same model weights with acoustically perturbed inputs.
+Both variants reuse the same weights for all negative paths, which are computed jointly in a single batched forward pass (Section~\ref{ssec:inference}).
 All analysis experiments are conducted on Whisper Large-v3-Turbo.

 \textbf{Perturbation hyperparameters.} We set $\text{SNR}_{\text{dB}}=10$ for Gaussian noise injection.
 Audio temporal shift applies a leftward shift of $\Delta_s = 7$\,s.

 \textbf{Metrics.} We report word error rate (WER, \%$\downarrow$) as the primary metric.
 To assess computational cost, we additionally report decoding throughput in tokens-per-second and real-time factor (RTF), measured on a single NVIDIA A100 80GB PCIe with a batch size of~1.